microsoft/fabric-launcher/README.md

 </p>

 ---

+# Fabric Launcher: From repo to workspace, Deploy Fabric solutions effortlessly

 A Python library to automate deployment of Microsoft Fabric solutions from GitHub repositories into Fabric workspaces.
 Fabric-launcher is designed to run within Fabric notebooks.
 It is ideal for simple, automated deployment for solution accelerators, demos, tutorials, and samples.

 **fabric-launcher** is a wrapper around [fabric-cicd](https://github.com/microsoft/fabriccicd) and supports all Fabric item types that fabric-cicd supports.